Embargo Policy and Guidelines Table of Contents

 - Embargoes are clearly noted on all news media materials

-All attendees and participants at Scientific Sessions 2020 and the Resuscitation Science Symposium 2020, including news media, study authors, medical institutions, health organizations, universities, pharmaceutical companies, device manufacturers, corporate sponsors and respective public relations representatives are required to abide by the American Heart Association’s Embargo Policy and Promotion Guidelines.
+All attendees and participants at Scientific Sessions 2021, the Resuscitation Science Symposium 2021 (ReSS) and Quality of Care and Outcomes Research 2021 Scientific Sessions (QCOR), including news media, study authors, medical institutions, health organizations, universities, pharmaceutical companies, device manufacturers, corporate sponsors and respective public relations representatives are required to abide by the American Heart Association’s Embargo Policy and Promotion Guidelines.

 - Late-breaking science (LBS) abstracts/studies: The embargo for each late-breaking science study lifts at the exact presentation time to the scientific audience.